StevenGalvan/portfolio-project/README.md

 ## Setup/Installation Requirements

-* _Navigate to https://stevengalvan.github.io/portfolio-project/ to view live site_
 * Navigate to my repository and clone at https://github.com/StevenGalvan/portfolio-project
 * _Please clone to your desktop.
 The .zip file contains all the necesary elements._
+•_You must open index.html in the browser after cloning to view this project_

 ## Known Bugs